nepttune/extra-menu/README.md

   - `dest` - Link destination.
 Can be array, to create expandable sub-menu.
   - `icon` - Displayed FA icon.
   - `name` - Displayed name.
-  - `role` - Role required for user to have in order to display this link.
-(OPTIONAL)
   - `class` - HTML class added to the link element.
 When `dest` is an array, class is added to every link.
 (OPTIONAL)
 - `category` and `ingredient` are representation of submenu options with following options.
   - `dest` - Link destination.
   - `name` - Displayed name.
-  - `role` - Role required for user to have in order to display this link.
-(OPTIONAL)
   - `class` - HTML class added to the link element.
 (OPTIONAL)

 ### Example configuration